airr-io/real-estate-net-operating-income-risk/README.md

 Now what about NOI risk.

 We have an expected NOI evolution.
-But, starting from a current value of say $1M, figuring out some possible evolutions of the NOI, what would be the impact on our investments performance?
+But, starting from a 2015 value of say $1M, figuring out some possible evolutions of the NOI, what would be the impact on our investments performance?